 Together with that, there are also the narratives that outline Islam as being both a guidepost and a lighthouse.
 Those traditions also enumerate the various pillars, shares and rituals that underpin Islam.

-In order to consider this matter in greater detail, as well as looking at all the various narratives in this regard, we present a translation of chapter 9 from Part 1 (The Foundations of Deen and its Fundamental Maxims) of Kitāb at-Tawḥeed by Professor Muḥammad bin Abdallah al-Mas’ari.
-This chapter is entitled: The basis of Islam and its Essential Pillars – it’s most important shares and rituals.
+In order to consider this matter in greater detail, as well as looking at all the various narratives in this regard, we present a translated chapter entitled: The Basis of Islam and Its Essential Pillars, from Volume 1 of Kitāb ut-Tawḥeed by Professor Muḥammad ibn Abdullah al-Mas’ari.